UCLA-ECE209AS-2018W/Cong-George/README.md

 **Association frame**: sent by clients to ask the AP to add clients themselved to the WLAN.
 Our approach relies on these two frame to identify devices and infer house acticity.

+* **WiFi Signature**
+In order for AP to handle probe and association request, AP examines the serires tagged parameters from clientsextracting those and used them as WiFi signatures.
+Since wifi signatures reflects a combination of the specific wifi chipset, device driver, WPA supplicant and PCB layout of the client device, they are capable of identidying differnt devices.
+The figure below shows the wifi signatures of differnt mobile phones.